Recently, I Have Watched a Lot of Battlestar Galactica

 Finally we get to ‘Caprica’ and it’s an odd one.

-It’s set before the first Cylon war when AI and the mechanical Cylons are just being created and VR is all the rage.
-It’s odd because it’s two shows in one - a young adult coming of age drama playing in virtual worlds with no restraint, and then the adult world, developing robots (which surprise, surprise, look like Cylon Centurions), political intrigue and ethnic gangs, one member of which is Bill Adama’s father.
+It’s set before the first Cylon war in the rebooted universe, when AI and the mechanical Cylons are just being created and VR is all the rage amongst a fairly jaded, decadent populace.
+It’s odd because it’s kind of two shows in one - one one side it’s a young adult, coming-of-age drama, with late teens playing in virtual worlds with no restraint.
+Then there’s the adult world dealing with with the development of advanced robots (which surprise, surprise, look like primitive Cylon Centurions), political intrigue and ethnic gangs which involve Bill Adama’s father.

-Production-wise the show looks very good - good set design, decent CG, a mix of dress sense from the 1940s to 21st century and a very different look to the rebooted BSG, but in the same universe.
+Production-wise the show looks very good - good set design, decent CG, a mix of dress sense from the 1940s to 21st century and a very different look compated to the new BSG, yet within the same universe.

 Acting is very good too - plenty of actors you’ve seen before like Eric Stoltz and Esai Morales as the main protagonists, with support from Sasha Roiz as the aggressive uncle and also Alessandra Torresani as the daughter of the Greystone empire.

-Yes, it sounds odd, but its real issue is that it can’t decide which of these two it wants to be and the two don’t gel very well.
-Somehow a school of rich kids being unhappy with being rich doesn’t match the street thug violence from the adult storyline, or the impact of terrorism and violence in society.
+Yes, it sounds odd, but its real issue is that it can’t decide which of these two sides it wants to be and the two don’t gel very well.
+Somehow a school of rich kids who are unhappy with being rich doesn’t match the street thug violence from the adult storyline, or the impact of terrorism and violence in society.
+They could be a mirror potentially, but they never seem to get there.

-That’s likely why it got cancelled after the single season.
+That’s likely why it got cancelled after the single season - no single large-enough audience.

-Personally, I think they were both good ideas, but the adult characters are more interesting, and perhaps fading out the young adult storylines, and making it align more with the main BSG reboot would have been better.
+Personally, I think they were both good ideas, but the adult characters were more interesting to me, and perhaps fading out the young adult storylines and making it align more with the main BSG reboot would have been better in the long term.
+It certainly would have been interesting to see how the First Cylon War came about, but this feels like it would take a long time to get from these basic AI/robots to ubiquity to rebellion.

 In Summary

-So that’s all the Galacticas, and it took me quite a while to get through them all (and probably as long to write it all up).
+So that’s all the Galacticas, and it took me quite a while to get through them all I can tell you - and probably as long to write it all up.
 They’re all products of their times to an extent, but I still liked the re-imagining from the naughties the most, even the spin-offs.

-For the others, the original Galactica is fun, with an interesting universe, albeit somewhat inconsistant - as an example, the humans are being chased by the Cylons and yet they pass human settled planets and then just keep going?
-The 1980 show is just a completely different beast and could really have been a different universe and is the weakest of all the Galacticas, but has that 1980s American daytime show feel.
+For the others, the original Galactica is fun, with an interesting universe, albeit somewhat inconsistant as I mentioned, the humans are being chased by the Cylons and yet they pass human settled planets and then just keep going without trying to rescue them, and there’s nothing to indicate the Cylons attacked them.
+The 1980 show is just a completely different beast and could really have been a different universe and is the weakest of all the Galacticas, but has that 1980s American daytime show feel to it.

 Caprica, despite its somewhat split personality/story line I think could’ve worked with a second season for sure.
 There was enough to go at, even though it had the 2010s YA feel to it.

 Anyway, as a whole, that massive box set was great for watching so many generations (and hours) of differing takes on sci-fi, all supposedly based around a consistant concept.
-Obviously it was great value for money, and I’ve already re-watched a few episodes of each, it’s a set you can dip into whenever you want.
+It was great value for money and I’ve already re-watched a few episodes of each since it’s a set you can dip into whenever you want.
 I’d definitely recommend anyone pick it up, or if you have the opportunity to watch any or all of them, then take the time and give them a watch.